kaby76/swigged.cuda/README.md

 I haven't tried this, but it looks like a fine wrapper library, albeit it does not seem to expose the CUDA Driver API, rather the CUDA Runtime API, NPP, and CUBLAS.

-##### Other APIs

-ILGPU does contains a wrapper library for the CUDA Driver API, but it is not a stand-alone API, and it is only a small subset sufficient for compilation of C# into PTX.